jazzband/wagtailmenus/docs/source/advanced_topics/hooks.rst

         return menu_items  # always return a list

-The modified list of menu items will then continue to be processed as normal, being passed to `prime_menu_items` for priming, and then on to the parent page's 'modify_submenu_items()' for further modification.
+The modified list of menu items will then continue to be processed as normal, being passed to the menu's 'prime_menu_items()' method for priming, and then on to the parent page's 'modify_submenu_items()' for further modification.

 .. _menus_modify_primed_menu_items: